Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Introduction

 Many studies have contributed to developing stealthy attacks and their countermeasures in networked systems \cite{etesami2019dynamic_game_cps_review,mao2020stealthy_attack_ncs, pasqualetti2013attack_cps_detection}.
 One example is false data injections \cite{ashfaq2013ADS_evasion_margin}, where an attacker can inject stealthy data into the original traffic in the networked system.
 Another example is deception attacks \cite{Kang2017stealthy_deception_CPS}, where the attacker sends falsified data that the detector consider genuine and untainted.
 The concept of developing our proposed frameworks can be adapted to develop detectors combatting strategically stealthy attacks of any categories.

 Game-theoretic formulations have been widely used to capture the attacker-defender interactions in cyber-security \cite{van2013_stealthy_take_over, manshaei2013game_network_security,zhu2015game_CPS,kiennert2018game_IDS,basar2016dynamic_cps}.
 A recent survey investigates how game-theoretic approaches are applied in intrusion detection systems.
-Authors in \cite{zhu2015game_CPS} introduce game-theoretic frameworks in formulating the tradeoffs among robustness, security, and resilience for cyber-physical control systems.
-Works in \cite{chen2009game_IDS_heter} study the IDS with multiple attackers and heterogeneous defenders in a network by formulating their relationships into a game, where the heterogeneity among defenders are captured by their different payoff functions.
-This work studies the attacker-defender relationship using a formulation combining the formulations of game-theories and hypothesis testing similar to \cite{saritacs2019hypothesis_game}, yet we adopt more involved utility functions.
+Authors in \cite{zhu2015game_CPS} introduce game-theoretic frameworks in formulating the tradeoffs among robustness, security, and resilience for cyber-physical control systems. {The authors in \cite{xiao2018prospect_theory_detection_APT} consolidate cumulative prospect theory into the game theory to model the complex interactions between cyber systems and advanced persistent threat (APT) attackers.
+They uncover the dynamics of risk-seeking and risk-averse behaviors by examining how subjective perceptions influence choices regarding attack and scan intervals.} Works in \cite{chen2009game_IDS_heter} study the IDS with multiple attackers and heterogeneous defenders in a network by formulating their relationships into a game, where their different payoff functions capture the heterogeneity among defenders.
+This work studies the attacker-defender relationship using a formulation combining the formulations of game theories and hypothesis testing similar to \cite{saritacs2019hypothesis_game}, yet we adopt more involved utility functions.

-Machine learning techniques have also been widely applied in detection problems \cite{basar2010network_security}.
+Machine learning techniques have also been widely applied in detection and prediction problems \cite{basar2010network_security}.
 The main difference between detection by binary hypothesis testing and detection by machine learning method is that the former is an inference method, while the latter is a prediction method.
 The security of machine learning has also been a research spotlight \cite{dalvi2004adversarial_classification,huang2011adv_ML,barreno2006adv_ML_start,biggio2013evasion_attack_ML} for the past several decades.
 Evasion attacks on machine learning mainly include modifying the training or testing data, obfuscating the gradient descent steps in the optimization process, etc. Authors in \cite{baras2006classifier_security} discuss the optimal evasion attacks upon the gradients at testing time in classification problems.
-Authors in \cite{rui_2018_SVM_training_adv} capture the adversarial behaviors in support vector machines (SVM) using a game-theoretic framework, where the adversary modifies the training data to mislead the learner to develop prediction models favorable to the adversary.
-The proposed framework extends from hypothesis testing formulations and thus are model-based, while the machine-based detection techniques are data-driven.